Venipuncture: Blood cultures

 Specially designed blood culture collection bottles eliminate the need for either the syringe or butterfly collection method.
 These specially designed bottles have long necks that fit into the evacuated tubes holders that are use for regular venipuncture collection.
 These bottles also allow for collection of other blood specimens via evacuated tubes, to be collected without additional venipuncture.

-The amount of blood that is collected is critical for the optimal recovery of microorganisms.
-Up to 10mL of blood is typical, but can vary according to the recommends of the manufacturer of the collection bottle.
-Collection from infants and children are 1 to 5 mL.
-If too little blood is collected, the ratio of blood-to-nutrient broth will inhibit the growth of microorganisms.
-If too much blood is collected, there is the risk of a hospital-induced anemia and the ratio of blood-to-nutrient broth will tilt in the opposite direction, which also is not conductive to optimal growth.
+The volume of blood that is collected is critical for the optimal collection of microorganisms.
+Up to 10mL of blood is typical, but can vary according to the recommendations of the manufacturer of the collection bottle.
+When collecting both aerobic and anaerobic bottles, a total volume of 20-30 mL will be needed per set to provide 10 mL for each of the two bottles.
+Pediatric collection is typically satisfied with 1-5 mL, but varies with child weight.If too little blood is collected, the ratio of blood-to-nutrient broth will inhibit the growth of microorganisms.
+If too much blood is collected, the blood-to-nutrient broth ratio will also be nonconductive to microorganism growth, and a risk of hospital-induced anemia is also present.

 The bottles are then incubated in specialized units for 24 hours before a lab technician studies and/or tests it.
 This step allows the very small numbers of bacteria (potentially 1 or 2 organisms) to multiply to a level which is sufficient for identification +/-antibiotic resistance testing.
 Modern blood culture bottles have an indicator in the base which changes color in the presence of bacterial growth and can be read automatically by machine.
 (For this reason the barcoded stickers found on these bottles should not be removed as they are used by the laboratory's automated systems.)